 • Advocacy and Social Justice Awareness: The SPHC serves a typically vulnerable population of students who are under-presented at 4 year institutions nationally.
 SPHC students frequently present multiple risk factors for academic difficulty which can include teen pregnancy, single parent status, first generation college attendee status, and generational poverty.
 Though this specific position will be focused primarily on more economically stable, older graduate and professional students, as part of the SPHC team each staff member must be familiar with social justice principles. o The SPC must be trained and willing to advocate for students and to coach them on appropriate techniques for self-advocacy. o The SPC must be trained in a framework where issues of social justice are readily understood and addressed in day to day work with students.

-• Event Planning and Program Design o The SPC will be actively engaged in the planning and implementation of all SPHC events and programming including but not limited to; o SPHC End of Year Celebration and Grad Party o Student Parent Visibility Day o Smaller Group Term Based Events o Graduate Student Parent Support Group o A wide range of outreach events across campus
+• Event Planning and Program Design o The SPC/GF will be actively engaged in the planning and implementation of all SPHC events and programming including but not limited to; ï‚§ SPHC End of Year Celebration and Grad Party ï‚§ Student Parent Visibility Day ï‚§ Smaller Group Term Based Events ï‚§ Graduate Student Parent Support Group ï‚§ A wide range of outreach events across campus ï‚§ Annual Homecoming Party and Parade

 • Supervision of Graduate Interns and Undergraduate Student Employees: The SPHC heavily utilizes graduate social work interns to expand their direct services to students and overall programming.
-An UG student employee is also a key part of the SPHC team. o The SPC may be asked to serve as Task Supervisor and provide the day to day oversight to graduate interns in their direct work with students and as they assist with all aspects of SPHC programs.
-(Program director serves as Field Instructor and provides overall supervision of graduate students). o SPC must be able to provide direct oversight and task assi.gnment to undergraduate students employed by the SPHC as needed to assist with their assigned projects.
+An UG student employee is also a key part of the SPHC team. o The SPC/GF may be asked to serve as Task Supervisor and provide the day to day oversight to graduate interns in their direct work with students and as they assist with all aspects of SPHC programs. o A small percentage (1-8 hour day per week) of the SPC/GF time is shared with a Health Sciences Majors specific student parent support role in AHC CHIP/ISPC.
+These hours are primarily designated to conducting intakes with health majors students and acting as Field Instructor for the ISPC program intern. o SPC must be able to provide direct oversight and task assignment to undergraduate students employed by the SPHC as needed to assist with their assigned projects.

 • Other Duties as Assigned